RiseGaming/Takistan-Life-Rules/README.md

    a.
 Joint Operations are declared.<br>
    b.
 War is declared.<br>
    c.
 The other faction gives specific permission to cross the border for a limited purpose (unlike Joint Ops which is general freedom)<br>
    d.
-OPFOR OSF are excluded from this rule so long as they have a RP reason, but it is still illegal and they may be engaged by BLUFOR in the North.
+OPFOR OSF are excluded from this rule so long as they have an RP reason, but it is still illegal and they may be engaged by BLUFOR in the North.
 2. Drones may not be sent across the border without one or more of the same conditions being met.<br>
   a.
-OPFOR OSF cannot send drones across the border without the other conditions being met.
+All OPFOR are excluded from this rule so long as they have an RP reason.
 4. Both sides can engage known **and confirmed** hostiles who are on the other side of the border, so long as they do not cross the border to do so.<br>
   a.
 This does not include BLUFOR firing on people leaving the Independent Base who have not expressed hostile action.<br>
   b.
 Shooting over the border can still incur RP consequences and preferably should be done with permission from the other faction.